marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

 - To distinguish these cases, we double the braces for the placeholders
   - The difference between the two can be confusing at first, but it's helpful to think of Snakemake as processing a workflow file in two passes
   - In the first, it substitutes the value of all expressions in single brackets in f-strings
-  - In the second, any remaining names delimited by single brackets in normal strings and double brackets in f-strings are treated as placeholders for resolving the rules into a chain of concrete operations
+  - In the second, any remaining names delimited by single brackets in normal strings and double brackets in f-strings are iteratively matched against any needed inputs and outputs until all wildcards are resolved into a concrete chain of operations
   - (Another nuance is the shell block does not permit direct use of the wildcard names defined in the input block; they are instead accessed as attributes of the `wildcards` object, *e.g.* `wildcards.genre`)

 - The rule for the second script in the pipeline, `count_word.py`, is written similarly, though we can avoid duplicating the pattern for the output of `remove_pg` by directly referencing it via the `rules` object